 The report also recommended stricter federal rules governing for-profits.
-This might include better collection of student data and tying federal aid for students at the school to student outcomes.
+This might include a better collection of student data and tying federal aid for students at the school to student outcomes.
 Other problems at some of these institutions that could be addressed through federal standards include methods of student recruitment, low retention rates and credentials with little or no value.

 For-Profits Here to Stay